paulrentschler/ansible-role-toolshed/README.md

 toolshed_backup_plone_schedule_days: "*"
 toolshed_backup_plone_schedule_user: "root"
 ```

+Optionally disable the cron job (i.e., comment it out) by setting this to "no".
+The default is "yes".

+    toolshed_backup_plone_schedule_enable: yes

 The structure of backup files over time and how many backups are kept are controlled by the settings below.
 If all values remain zero (0) then an infinite number of backups will be kept in a single directory until the file system is full.